silumate/CI_CD_cheatsheet/Kubernetes/commands.md

-# About
+# Basics
-kubectl - control the containers across nodes minikube - tool for running Kubernetes locally on one machine.
+`kubectl`  | control the containers across nodes `minikube` | tool for running Kubernetes locally on one machine.

 # Installation
  brew install Kubectl